malbiruk/salesflow-data-pipeline/README.md

 This project demonstrates a modern data engineering workflow using Azure services, Snowflake, and a Streamlit dashboard.

-It simulates a full pipeline from raw CSVs to business-ready analytics — a practical showcase of my hands-on work with cloud-based data tools.
+It simulates a full pipeline from raw CSV to business-ready analytics — a practical showcase of my hands-on work with cloud-based data tools.

 ---